JPersson77/LGTVCompanion/README.md

 ![l_main](https://user-images.githubusercontent.com/77928210/213521847-31f66061-629f-4808-a20c-1bb7bbf441ca.jpg)

 4. Click the 'Scan' button to let the application try and automatically find network attached WebOs devices (TVs) (This button is called 'Configure' in the screenshot above).
 If the 'Scan' feature does not work properly you will be able to add your devices manually.
 5. Optionally, click the drop down button to manually add, remove, configure devices and the parameters of the respective device, this includes the network IP-address, the physical address, i.e. the MAC(s).
 This information can easily be found in the network settings of the TV.
-Also, the default wake-on-lan network options should work for most configurations, but if your TV has difficulties powering on try the other options.
+Also, the default wake-on-lan network options should work for most configurations, but if your TV has difficulties powering on then try the other options.

 HOT TIP!
 Clicking the 'What's this?' links will show you more information about all options throughout the UI.

 ![l_dev](https://user-images.githubusercontent.com/77928210/213522732-ee6c737c-c12e-4f32-b638-863e875151e2.jpg)

 6. In the main application window, ensure the 'Manage this device' checkbox is checked so the application will automatically respond to power events (shutdown, restart, suspend, resume, idle) for the respective devices.
-7. Optionally, tweak the additional settings, by clicking on the hamburger icon button (options).
+7. Optionally, tweak the global options, by clicking on the hamburger icon button (options).

 HOT TIP!
-The "User idle mode" works seprately from all other windows power options and can be really useful to provide maximum protection against screen burn-in and also some power savings.
+The "User Idle Mode" works seprately from all other windows power options and can be really useful to provide maximum protection against screen burn-in and also some additional power savings.

 ![l_opt](https://user-images.githubusercontent.com/77928210/213523626-e54dc98e-9ea2-4f3c-ac55-fe2ad7c1088e.jpg)